 Installing extensions in Safari, you are actually getting an app on your Mac.
 That’s why when you press Uninstall, you will see a notification like this:

 If you select Show in Finder, you will be redirected to Finder to delete the app.
 Note, though, when you remove the app manually, you may stumble upon its remaining files left after deletion.
-If you want to save space on your Mac and clear it of unneeded leftover data, we recommend using CleanMyMac X to delete apps.
-Remove the app safely with the Uninstaller module and then go to the Leftovers tab to prevent decluttering your Mac with app leftover remnants.
+If you want to save space on your Mac and clear it of unneeded leftover data, we recommend using CleanMyMac to delete apps.
+Remove the app safely with the Uninstaller feature that comes with its Applications tool and then check the Leftovers tab to prevent decluttering your Mac with app leftover remnants.

-Here, CleanMyMac X detected the remaining file after I deleted the app and extension in Finder:
+Here, CleanMyMac detected the remaining file after I deleted the app in the Finder:

 Safari not responding